look/query-parser/tutorial/build_a_query_parser.md

 <div class="aside">

-### Aside: Parsing libraries in other languages
+### Aside: PEG parsing in other languages

 This tutorial uses Ruby, but there are great, easy-to-use PEG parsing libraries available for most languages.
-JavaScript has XXX, Python has XXX, and Java XXX.
+JavaScript has [PEG.js](https://pegjs.org/), Python has [Arpeggio](http://www.igordejanovic.net/Arpeggio/) and [Parsimonious](https://github.com/erikrose/parsimonious#a-little-about-peg-parsers), and Java has [Parboiled](https://github.com/sirthias/parboiled/wiki).

 </div>